BLOG

 Why do Fractional CMO engagements fail?

-They fail when founders treat the CMO as a ‘super-employee’ to execute tactics rather than a strategic leader empowered to install a decision-making system.
+They fail when founders treat the CMO as a ‘super-employee’.
+To execute tactics rather than a strategic leader empowered to install a decision-making system.

 When should a Fractional CMO exit?